vancluever/z2d/README.md

 `zig fetch --save git+https://github.com/vancluever/z2d#[tag or commit]`

-Note that Zig 0.15.1 or higher is required.
-For Zig 0.14.x support, the last supported version is 0.8.1.
+Note that Zig 0.16.0 or higher is required.
+For Zig 0.15.x support, the last supported version is 0.10.0.

-The `zig-0.16` branch can be used for the current development version of Zig.

 ## Documentation and examples